2025 NYC Symposium | September 9th Speakers

 John Miller

-Chief Law Enforcement and Intelligence Analyst, CNN
+CNN Chief Law Enforcement and Intelligence Analyst

 John J. Miller is the Chief Law Enforcement and Intelligence Analyst for CNN.
 He is a veteran award-winning journalist and experienced law enforcement and intelligence executive.
 Prior to joining CNN, Miller served as Deputy Commissioner of Intelligence & Counterterrorism of the New York Police Department (NYPD).